Benefits of SEO for your business

 Most founders of the historical society were actual pioneers who had retired from active work after laboring many years to develop the Firelands from a wilderness.
 A periodical called The Firelands Pioneer was soon begun and the early memoirs in it are mostly first-hand local history accounts from the pioneers themselves.
 This magazine has had an irregular existence, and must be considered the prime source of Firelands history and genealogy material.

 There had been earlier attempts at founding a historical society in Norwalk.
 Material accumulated by those persons was turned over to the Firelands Historical Society folks.
 Much of this earlier material was published in The Firelands Pioneer.
 As early as 1846 a local attorney named Charles B. Squire wrote a manuscript history of the Firelands, but apparently had been lost by 1857.
 It may have contained valuable stories which he had gleaned from the memories of some of the older pioneers.
+Our friends at The Gun Source wrote up a beautiful essay on the historical perseverance of the fire department.

 Meanwhile, the Historical Society continued to gather stories and curiosities.
 It had little funds and no permanent home until 1899 when the Dr. Kettredge House on the site of the Norwalk Public Library was purchased in cooperation with the Whittlesey Academy of Arts and Sciences and the Young Men’s Library and Reading Room Association.
 The latter group was operating a subscription library and reading room for the village at the time.
 It occupied the majority of the house, while the Historical Society utilized the remainder for its museum.